-José Olivarez is the son of Mexican immigrants and the author of the book of poems, Citizen Illegal.
+José Olivarez is the son of Mexican immigrants.
+His debut book of poems, Citizen Illegal, was awarded the 2018 Chicago Review of Books Poetry Prize, and it was named a top book of 2018 by NPR and the New York Public Library.
 Along with Felicia Chavez and Willie Perdomo, he is co-editing the forthcoming anthology, The BreakBeat Poets Vol. 4: LatiNEXT.
 He is the co-host of the poetry podcast, The Poetry Gods and a recipient of fellowships from CantoMundo, Poets House, the Bronx Council on the Arts, the Poetry Foundation, & the Conversation Literary Festival.
 His work has been featured in The New York Times, The Paris Review, and elsewhere.
-In 2018, he was awarded the first annual Author and Artist in Justice Award from the Phillips Brooks House Association.
-He lives in Chicago.
+In 2018, he was awarded the first annual Author and Artist in Justice Award from the Phillips Brooks House Association and named a Debut Poet of 2018 by Poets & Writers.
+He lives in New York City.

 José is a master teaching artist.
 As part of his #GenteficationWorldTour, he visited 20 different states in the fall of 2018 in support of his debut book, Citizen Illegal.
 He has taught poetry workshops and performed at community organizations, high schools, book fairs, and universities all over the country including the Adirondack Center for Writing, Lincoln Center, The Metropolitan Museum of New York, The National Museum of Mexican Art, Arizona State University, and The Miami Book Fair among many others.
 He is a part of of Costura Creative, a Latinx owned & operated talent agency representing contemporary poets & writers for speaking engagements, readings, workshops, multi-disciplinary collaborations & more.

 Email The Poetry Gods: emailthepoetrygods at gmail dot com